 MMF64 and Coronavirus

-MMF64, due to be held in Plymouth in June 2020 has been postponed to an, as yet, unknown date in 2021.
+MMF64 has been postponed to an, as yet, unknown date in 2022.
 Further news will be announced when known.

-MMF64, due to be held in Plymouth in June 2020 has been postponed to an, as yet, unknown date in 2021.
+MMF64 has been postponed to an, as yet, unknown date in 2022.
 Further news will be announced when known.

 At the 59th Marine Measurement Forum (MMF), attendees witnessed the retirement of longstanding Steering Group member Astrid Powell who was presented with a bouquet of flowers to mark the occasion.
 Astrid was one of the four founder members of the MMF Steering Group which was formed in 2005 to oversee and guide the fortunes of the series.
 Having retired recently from her role as publisher at Underwater World Publications Ltd (publications include International Ocean Systems and Underwater Contractor international), Astrid felt that the time was right for her to make way for new blood within the Steering Group.